From sweatshop worker to artist with artworks in homes all across the globe, Ta's career tells a success story worth shouting about.

-Ta's paintings explore subjects from goddesses to sunsets but our personal favourites are her 'ladies'.
+Ta's paintings explore subjects from goddesses to sunsets, but our personal favourites are her 'egg people'.
 Her subjects are completed in a range of styles which reflect her enthusiasm for art and learning more about its history.
 Following recent discoveries of art giants from Botticelli to Picasso, Ta's repertoire of styles includes Modernism, Impressionism, Expressionism and Cubism, as well as those inspired by her home in Thailand.

 Keep on reading to find out more about how Ta discovered art and how Thailand has impacted her work.

 You discovered your love for art when you were quite young.
 Can you tell us about this experience?

 I came from a very poor farming family but was very lucky to attend school until the age of 12.
 At 12, I worked in the rice fields, at 13 I worked in a sweat factory in Bangkok making shirts, at 14 I was driving a pick-up truck seven days a week, 14 hours a day selling vegetables which I did until my early 20s.